Endesfelder-Lab/EVE-software/README.md

 ## About EVE
 EVE is a graphical user-interfaced software package that provides several methods to localize emitters from single molecule localization microscopy (SMLM) experiments performed on event-based sensors (eveSMLM).

-EVE is described in the publication "EVE is an open modular data analysis software for event-based localization microscopy" by Laura M Weber*, Koen J.A.
+EVE is described in the publication "EVE is an open modular data analysis software for event-based localization microscopy" by Laura M. Weber*, Koen J.A.
 Martens*, Clément Cabriel, Joel J. Gates, Manon Albecq, Fredrik Vermeulen, Katharina Hein, Ignacio Izeddin, and Ulrike Endesfelder.

 Event-based data differs fundamentally from conventional camera images.
 Unlike traditional sensors, event-based sensors only capture intensity changes, registering them as either positive (when the intensity surpasses a predefined threshold) or negative events (when the intensity drops below a predefined threshold).
 As a result, only a list of x and y pixel coordinate pairs is stored together with the detected event polarities (p) and timestamps (t).